Spitzer-W/Alpian-Weather/README.md

 I then map the json data to a Forecast object defined with the following properties:
   - String description;
-  - double temperature;
+  - String temperature;
   - int humidity;
-  - double minTemperature;
+  - String minTemperature;
-  - double maxTemperature;
+  - String maxTemperature;
   - String iconId;
   - DateTime date;